swan-io/swan-partner-frontend/docs/docs/specs/onboarding/onboarding.md

 sidebar_label: Flows
 ---

 Onboarding is a big form that End Customers fill in order to **create their bank account**.
-It enables us to **collect the necessary informations and documents**.
+It enables us to **collect the necessary information and documents**.

 The onboarding UI uses the **unauthenticated API**, and **requires an existing onboarding (we store the information behind its ID, as the user isn’t authenticated yet)**.